BrianWill/japanese_vocab/README.md

 - violet: i-adjectives
 - blue: pronouns and determines (such as これ and 何)

-Note that the grammatical analysis is not always 100% accurate but is generally quite good.
+(Note that the auto-generated grammatical analysis is not always 100% accurate but is generally quite good.)

-Clicking a word selects it and shows its definitions and information about its kanji.
-Hotkeys:
+Click a word in the text to get information about it and its kanji.

-- 1: sets the selected word's rank to level 1
-- 2: sets the selected word's rank to level 2
-- 3: sets the selected word's rank to level 3
-- 4: sets the selected word's rank to level 4
-- space: marks the selected word as reviewed with the current timestamp

 ## Drilling

 ![](./images/drill.png)

-From a story's page, you can click "drill words" to drill its words.
-Two links at the top of the main page let you drill the words from all stories or the words from all current stories.
+From a story's page, you can click the "drill" link to drill its words.
+Words have a rank 1 through 4, where higher ranks have longer cooldowns:

-In the word list, word rank is displayed on the right.
-New words start off at Rank 1.
-Words with higher ranks have longer cooldowns:

 - Rank 1 cooldown: 5 hours
 - Rank 2 cooldown: 4 days